aartitandon/SURE-EH-Research-Project/App_Analytics_Report_Aug2020-2021.md

 Growing season starts around mid-March till the end of November.
 This figure depicts the increase in session duration mid-year.
-The rise in activity at this time conveys the success of the application targeting this specific population of farmworkers.
+The rise in activity at this time conveys the success of the application targeting this specific population of farmworkers. (include one more sentence about pesticide training from Jan-March)

 ## Comparing User Sessions by ‘Hour of the Day’, ‘Day of the Month’, and ‘Activity of the User’